An aircraft's best rate of climb and best angle of climb are dependent on the aircraft engine's capability of producing thrust and power.

 For example, if you were to pick up a 10lb box you would have to exert a force (thrust) of 10lbs to pick it up.

 Power is a bit more complicated and is used when determining an aircraft's best rate of climb.

-Power is a measurement of how much work occurs in a given period of time.
-Work is a measurement of how much energy is transferred from one object to another.
+Power is a measurement of how much work occurs in a given period of time. and work is a measurement of how much energy is transferred from one object to another.

 Therefore, power is a measurement of how much energy is being transferred from one object to another in a given period of time.

-The equation to calculate work is W = Force x Distance x Time.
+The equation to calculate work is Work = Force x Distance x Time.